 Pietersen therefore, slowly but surely, developed more and more of a persecution complex.
 Some of his problems were of his own making, but plenty of them were not.
 A more cerebral individual might have manipulated events differently, thought harder about his predicament, and navigated a smoother course.
 However, this unfortunately proved beyond the means of this sensitive yet abrasive man.

 So finally we come to the million-dollar question.
-Was it right for the ECB to sack Pietersen?
+Was the Kevin Pietersen sacking just or unjust?
 This is, after all, the question that determines whether Pietersen should be seen a victim or perpetrator – although, if truth be told, he was probably both.

 In my opinion, after reading the dodgy dossier and considering the evidence available in the public domain – by which I mean the first hand testimony available rather than all the nudges and winks from secondary sources – Pietersen was treated very harshly indeed.

 Let’s look at things objectively.
 Those hanging Pietersen are certain cricket journalists who are close to the administrators (and rely on cordial relationships with these administrators to perform their duties as reporters effectively).
 Most importantly, however, they are not prepared to share with us the extra evidence they supposedly possess.
-Downton admitted long ago that there was no smoking gun, yet some journalists still tell us one exists.
+Downton admitted long ago that there was no smoking gun for the Kevin Pietersen sacking, yet some journalists still tell us one exists.

 On the other hand, there is plenty of testimony that Pietersen was not a problem in the dressing room: the initial evidence by Swann, the tweets by Tremlett and Carberry, plus the post-Ashes interviews by Stokes, Root and Bairstow who were all appreciative of the time they spent with KP in Australia.